kostya-zero/Ventura/Docs/00 - Getting Started.md

 >
 > _In this case, we use installer of 1.2 version._

 The check mark on "Interpreter" must be set.
-This is a important step during installation.
+This is an important step during installation.
 After a few steps and acceptance of the license agreement, the installation will begin.
 It lasts an average of 15 - 30 seconds, it all depends on the performance of your device.